 Cloud storage options are expanding rapidly, as more and more vendors enter the market.
 For storing flat files, businesses often look to Amazon (AWS), Microsoft (Azure) and Oracle (Cloud File System and Cloud Infrastructure Storage) for various products or platforms that address their individual needs.

 Companies looking for help in selecting, integrating and taking full advantage of these platforms might find it beneficial to engage a technology consultant.
-As the #1 onshore provider and pioneer of remote DBA services, RDX puts technology to work for business worldwide.
+As the leading global provider and pioneer of remote DBA and data infrastructure managed services, RDX puts technology to work for business worldwide.
 From needs analysis to production deployment, RDX’s cloud solutions help businesses successfully navigate every phase of the cloud journey.
 RDX enables customers to fully leverage the inherent benefits of cloud architectures and assists them in overcoming some of the more challenging cloud activities.